 Sayyed Mohsen Fatemi, Ph.D, University of Columbia, 2003, Adjunct Faculty, BGSP

 Dr. Sayyed Mohsen Fatemi (Ph.D., University of British Columbia, 2003, Post Doctorate, Harvard University, 2009-2013) has done his postdoctoral studies in the Department of Psychology at Harvard University in areas of social, clinical, health and cross cultural psychology with a focus on Mindfulness.
-He teaches in the Department of Psychology at Harvard University and the University of Toronto.
-Dr. Fatemi also teaches for Boston Graduate School of Psychoanalysis.
-He is a frequently published author and poet with numerous conference presentations.
-He teaches in the Department of Psychology at Harvard University and the University of Toronto.
+He teaches in the Department of Psychology at Harvard University and is a frequently published author and poet with numerous conference presentations.
+In addition to teaching at Harvard University, he has also taught at the University of Massachusetts in Boston, Boston Graduate School of Psychoanalysis, Western Washington University, University of Toronto and University of British Columbia.
 Dr. Fatemi has also taught both graduate and undergraduate programs for the Department of Educational Studies at the University of British Columbia.
 Dr. Fatemi's present areas of research focus on the psychological implications of mindfulness for negotiations, media, cultural understanding and communication, creativity and leadership, persuasive and influencing skills, clinical and counseling psychology.

 Dr. Fatemi was selected in the advisory and editorial board of the Encyclopedia for Critical Psychology in 2012.